dusty/geocoda/README.txt

  # returns a single address or throws an exception

-See Geocoder::Response.check_status for errors thrown depending on the results Errors in the HTTP call throw a Geocoder::ApiError
+See Geocoder::Response.check_status for errors thrown depending on the results Errors in the HTTP call throw a Geocoder::ConnectionError

 Your google API key is required.
 You may set this in one of two ways.